Sources of Excellence: G6-Hexads

 g5 provides for evaluation and ensures judgements.

-g6 provides inner stability and ensures mastery.
+g6 provides for inner stability and ensures mastery.
+In its absence, the function will fail to meet expectations.

 An oscillation between the dominance of personal assertion that gains social confirmation that indicates approval has been identified.